yonkahlon/Zenject/README.md

 * Copy and paste the above code into a file named 'TestInstaller'
 * Create a new scene in Unity
 * Right Click inside the Hierarchy tab and select Zenject -> Scene Composition Root
-* Add your TestInstaller script to the scene as well (as its own GameObject or on the same GameObject as the CompositionRoot, it doesn't matter)
+* Add your TestInstaller script to the scene as well (as its own GameObject or on the same GameObject as the SceneCompositionRoot, it doesn't matter)
-* Add a reference to your TestInstaller to the properties of the CompositionRoot by adding a new row in the inspector of the "Installers" property (Increase "Size" to 1) and then dragging the TestInstaller GameObject to it
+* Add a reference to your TestInstaller to the properties of the SceneCompositionRoot by adding a new row in the inspector of the "Installers" property (Increase "Size" to 1) and then dragging the TestInstaller GameObject to it
 * Validate your scene by either selecting Edit -> Zenject -> Validate Current Scene or hitting CTRL+SHIFT+V.  (note that this step isn't necessary but good practice to get into)
 * Run
 * Observe unity console for output

-The CompositionRoot MonoBehaviour is the entry point of the application, where Zenject sets up all the various dependencies before kicking off your scene.
+The SceneCompositionRoot MonoBehaviour is the entry point of the application, where Zenject sets up all the various dependencies before kicking off your scene.
 To add content to your Zenject scene, you need to write what is referred to in Zenject as an 'Installer', which declares all the dependencies used in your scene and their relationships with each other.
 If the above doesn't make sense to you yet, keep reading!

 ## <a id="binding"></a>Binding

 Every dependency injection framework is ultimately just a framework to bind types to instances.

 In Zenject, dependency mapping is done by adding bindings to something called a container.
-The container should then 'know' how to create all the object instances in our application, by recursively resolving all dependencies for a given object.
+The container should then 'know' how to create all the object instances in your application, by recursively resolving all dependencies for a given object.

 When the container is asked to construct an instance of a given type, it uses C# reflection to find the list of constructor arguments, and all fields/properties that are marked with an [Inject] attribute.
 It then attempts to resolve each of these required dependencies, which it uses to call the constructor and create the new instance.